-Getting it right for every child is a partnership commitment to ensure that your child has the best possible start in life, based on a shared understanding of their wellbeing.
-Most of the time, most children get all of the support they need from their families, with help from universal education and health services.
-When needed, the named person in education can offer help and support to children and families to make sure that the child's wellbeing is developing and that any issues are being addressed.
-If you have any concerns about your child's wellbeing, you can speak to the named person who will work with you to ensure that your child gets the right help from the right person at the right time.
+Getting it right for every child (GIRFEC) supports families by making sure children and young people can receive the right help, at the right time, from the right people.
+The aim is to help them to grow up feeling loved, safe and respected so that they can realise their full potential.

+Most children and young people get all the help and support they need from their parent(s), wider family and community but sometimes, perhaps unexpectedly, they may need a bit of extra help.
+GIRFEC is a way for families to work in partnership with people who can support them, such as teachers.

+If you have any concerns about your child's wellbeing, you can speak to the named person who will work with you to provide support and decide how to move forward.
 Your school will let you know who this is.
 It is likely to be the Head Teacher in a primary school and a principal teacher (pupil support) in Secondary.

-More information can be found on: www.girfecinlanarkshire.co.uk and www.scotland.gov.uk/gettingitright
+More information can be found on: www.scotland.gov.uk/gettingitright